BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ## Create Critical Notification Monitor

-With messages marked as **critical** flowing to the the custom *IoT Hub Route*, and onto the
+With messages marked as **Critical** flowing to the the custom *IoT Hub Route*, and onto the
-Service Bus, we now need to write a Service app handler to process them.
-The handler will process the
-Service Bus messages based on the Status of the and for one's where the desired configuration
-validation succeeded, we'll call a Direct Method on the device to accept the change, making it permanent.
+Service Bus, we now need to write a Service application handler to process them.
+The handler will process Service Bus messages based on their *Status*.
+For messages where the desired configuration value validation succeeded, the code will invoke a *Direct Method* on the device, making the configuration change permanent.

 1. Add the following code to the *Service* class: